lynxthecat/cake-autorate/README.md

 A pinger binary chosen from:

-- **fping** round robin pinging to multiple reflectors with tightly controlled timings (default selection)
+- **fping** round robin pinging to multiple reflectors with tightly controlled timings (default)
+- **tsping** round robin ICMP type 13 pinging to multiple reflectors with tightly controlled timings
-- **iputils-ping** advanced pinging than the default busybox ping with sub 1s ping frequency
+- **iputils-ping** more advanced pinging than the default busybox ping with sub 1s ping frequency

 The pinger binary that cake-autorate uses is set using the $pinger_binary variable in the config file.